Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-03-15-pythonchallenge.md

 # Level 6

 Wasn't able to hack this one all by myself.
 I thought about `pickle` but wasn't able to realize that `banner.p` could actually be an address.
-And for the code-cracking part.
-I used some hint from the Internet.
-It's kind of a pity though, since I really appreciated the way the tricky code was made once I knew the answer.
-Should have been more patient.
+And for the code-cracking part, I used some hint from the Internet.
+It's kind of a pity though, since I really appreciated the trickiness of this problem once I knew the answer.
+Should have put more thoughts into it.

 ## solution
 * View the page source - get "peak hell" - "pickle" and the address, "http://www.pythonchallenge.com/pc/def/banner.p"